FinalPrayer/hls_gateway/readme.md

 - Once added, open `/hls_gateway/watch/{nickname}` with players supporting HLS, where `nickname` is what you have set on last step.

+## Environmental Parameter Customization
+For this application, certain environmental parameters are disclosed for customization.
+These are:

+### `HLS_HEARTBEAT_CHECK_SECONDS`
+This parameter sets the period for each routine check of inactive stream, aims to terminate the stream if no one is watching.

+default: 10

+### `HLS_STREAM_ROOT`
+This parameter sets the root directory used to temporally storing all HLS stream fragments.

+default: `BASE_DIR / 'channel_static'`, means the folder of
+`channel_static` within the project directory.

+### `FFMPEG_PATH`
+In case if you are using a non-installed version of ffmpeg, it is possible to set the ffmpeg path using such environmental parameter.
+This is useful when using this app as embedded version or run in Docker environment.

 ## Development Roadmap
 This project is still under early development, and more features are developing, including the composing of this readme document.